Contract manufacturing guide

 Control, visibility, flexibility

 Using a contract manufacturer to some extent also means removing yourself from the action.
 As noted above there are a lot of advantages to this, but there are instances where this is not necessarily beneficial.
 Of course, by working closely with the CM throughout the process, you should have a strong sense of “how things are going” and at many critical junctures you can and should be involved – but to some extent you will have to substitute trust for control.
 All other things being equal, as the complexity of the manufacturing outsourced increases, so does the value of (well-founded) trust.
-Additionally,
+It is, however, a good idea to put some mechanisms in place to help you monitor the process, f.ex. by agreeing upon reporting requirements with the CM.

 Language and culture